aws/sagemaker-hyperpod-cli/README.md

 ```

 * `namespace` (string) - Optional.
 The namespace to list the jobs in.
 If not provided, the CLI will try to list the jobs in the namespace set by the customer while connecting to the cluster.
 If provided, and the customer has access to the namespace, the CLI will list the jobs from the specified namespace.
 * `all-namespaces` (flag) - Optional.
 If set, the CLI will list jobs from all namespaces the user has access to.
-The namespace in the current context will be ignored, even if specified with the `--namespace` option.
+The namespace in the current AWS account credentials will be ignored, even if specified with the `--namespace` option.
 * `selector` (string) - Optional.
 A label selector to filter the listed jobs.
 The selector supports the '=', '==', and '!=' operators (e.g., `-l key1=value1,key2=value2`).
 The listed jobs must satisfy all of the specified label constraints.

 ### Canceling a Job